Frequently Asked Questions

 Is a remote assessment as valid as a face to face one?

 Absolutely, this method of assessment has been approved by the SpLD Assessment Standards Committee and by the British Dyslexia Association.
-A remote assessment can be used to apply for support in the same way as a face to face assessment.
+A remote assessment can be used to apply for DSA and work related support in the same way as a face to face assessment.

 What will I need on the day?